 19 Bungee Cord Hacks to Get Hooked On

 These fantastic elastic cords are useful for more than just tying down tarps.
-Here are 19 other ideas to wrap your brain around.

 Hold buckets while hauling

 I use a lot of five-gallon pails to store tools and other construction gear in my pickup.
 But I was frustrated because they were always sliding around and tipping, and I couldn’t always reach them without climbing up into the bed.
 My solution: Secure them in the pickup bed with long bungee cords.
-Now they stay put! — Tim Horky
+Now they stay put! —Tim Horky

 Custom cord wraps